 I think that in the way of training as an architect, there are masters, literally, people who help you to open your mind and build or deconstruct your point of view.
 It’s those kind of people who earn your respect and admiration, but at the same time you maintain a direct, critical and inquisitive dialogue with them.

-Faustino García, was the master teacher I had in the way of architecture.
-He was married to my maternal grandfather’s sister, and that’s why, since I was very young, I called him the “Tata Faustino”.
+Faustino García, was the first master I had in the way of architecture.
+He was married to my maternal grandfather’s sister, and that’s why, since I was very child, I called him the “Tata Faustino”.

 He was a very influential person, first in the formation of my mother and later the formation of my older brother and mine.
 I remember spending many hours leafing through the books of his incredible library, or walking through his office-architecture workshop, which left some of the most important projects of his career such as the building of the municipality of Talagante, my hometown.